Li-Yimeng/MGTC28-GroupCase/README.md

 # Toronto Nail Salon Location Analytics

 ## Project Overview
+The UTSC Venture Capital Fund is investing up to $1 million CAD to launch a new local business in Toronto.
 This project analyzes Toronto neighborhoods to identify optimal locations for opening a new nail salon business.
 Using data-driven insights from multiple sources, we evaluate areas based on demographics, income levels, competitor density, and other relevant factors to make informed business location decisions.

-## Business Problem
-The UTSC Venture Capital Fund is investing up to $1 million CAD to launch a new local business in Toronto.
-Our analysis focuses on identifying the most profitable location for a nail salon by analyzing neighborhood demographics and existing competition.

 ## Data Sources
 - **Census Data (2021)**: Population demographics, income levels, age distributions